March 4, 2015:

 But there is neither East nor West, Border, nor Breed, nor Birth,

 When two strong men stand face to face, tho’ they come from the ends of the earth!”
+Rudyard Kipling

-The East-West dichotomy is a philosophical concept of ancient origin which claims that the two cultural hemispheres, East and West, developed diametrically opposed, one from the particular to the universal and the other from the universal to the particular; the East is more inductive while the West is more deductive.
-Together they form an equilibrium.
+from the universal to the particular; the East is more inductive while the West is more deductive.
+Together they form

 No comments: